Physical unknowables: Quantum unknowables

+One might criticize Stace's idealistic position by responding that suppose an experimenter can choose which observable among a collection of different, complementary, observables is actually measured.
+Regardless of this choice, a measurement of any observable that {\em could} be measured {\em would} produce some result.
+This contrary-to-fact conditional could be interpreted as an existing {\em element of physical reality.} Furthermore, according to the argument of Einstein, Podolsky and Rosen \citeyearpar[777]{epr}, even certain sets of {\em complementary} counterfactual elements of physical reality coexist ``if, without in any way disturbing a system, we can predict with certainty (i.e., with probability equal to unity) the value of [these] physical quantit[ies].''
+The idealist might repond that these arguments are unconvincing because they are merely based on conterfactual inference and are thus empirically ``utterly groundless and gratuitous.''

-The formal expression of classical omniscience is the Boolean algebra of observable propositions~\cite{Boole}, and in particular the ``abundance'' of two-valued states interpretable as omniscience about the system.
-Thereby, any such ``dispersionless'' quasi-classical two-valued state --- associated with a ``truth table'' --- can be defined on all observables, regardless of whether they have been actually observed or not.
+The formal expression of classical omniscience is the Boolean algebra of observable propositions \citep{Boole}, in particular the abundance of two-valued states interpretable as omniscience about the system.
+Thereby, any such dispersionless quasi-classical two-valued state -- associated with a truth assignment -- can be defined for all observables, regardless of whether they have been actually observed.

-After the discovery of complementarity, a further indication against quantum omniscience came from Boole's ``conditions of possible experience''~\cite{Boole-62,Pit-94} for quantum probabilities and expectation functions.
-Bell pointed out that experiments based on counterfactually inferred ``observables'' discussed by Einstein, Podolsky and Rosen~\cite{epr}, violate these ``conditions of possible experience,'' and thus seem to indicate the impossibility to faithfully embed quantum observables into classical Boolean algebras.
-Stated pointedly, under some (presumably mild) side assumptions, {\em ``unperformed experiments have no results''}~\cite{peres222}; i.e., there cannot exist a table enumerating all actual and hypothetical context independent experimental outcomes consistent with the observed quantum frequencies~\cite{zeilinger-epr-98,svozil_2010-pc09}.
-As any such table could be interpreted as omniscience with respect to the observables in the Boole-Bell-Einstein-Podolsky-Rosen type experiments, the impossibility to consistently enumerate such tables (under the noncontextual assumption) appears to be a very serious indication against omniscience in the quantum domain.
+After the discovery of complementarity, a further indication against quantum omniscience came from Boole's \citeyearpar{Boole-62} {\em conditions of possible (classical) experience} which are bounds for the occurrence of (classical) events that are derivable within classical probability theory \citep{pitowsky-89a,pitowsky,Pit-94,2000-poly} for quantum probabilities and quantum expectation functions. \citet{bell-66} pointed out that experiments based on counterfactually inferred observables discussed by Einstein, Podolsky and Rosen \citeyearpar{epr} discussed earlier violate these conditions of possible (classical) experience and thus seem to indicate the impossibility of a faithful embedding (i.e., preserving the logical structure) of quantum observables into classical Boolean algebras.
+Stated pointedly, under some (presumably mild) side assumptions, {\em unperformed experiments have no results} \citep{peres222}; that is, there cannot exist a table enumerating all actual and hypothetical context independent (see later) experimental outcomes consistent with the observed quantum frequencies \citep{zeilinger-epr-98,svozil_2010-pc09}.
+As any such table could be interpreted as omniscience with respect to the observables in the Boole-Bell-Einstein-Podolsky-Rosen-type experiments, the impossibility to consistently enumerate such tables (under the noncontextual assumption) appears to be a very serious indication against omniscience in the quantum domain.